Christian Herman Winkelmann

 Christian Herman Winkelmann (September 12, 1883 – November 19, 1946) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Wichita from 1940 to 1946.
+He served as bishop of Wichita in Kansas from 1940 to 1946.
 He previously served as an auxiliary bishop of the Archdiocese of St. Louis in Missouri from 1933 to 1940.

 Biography

 Early life

 Christian Winkelmann was born on September 12, 1883, in St. Louis, Missouri, to John and Anna (née Becker) Winkelmann.
 He attended St. Francis Solanus College in Quincy, Illinois, then returned to Missouri to enter Kenrick Seminary in St. Louis.

+Priesthood

-Winkelmann was ordained to the priesthood for the Archdiocese of St. Louis on June 11, 1907.
-He then served as curate at St. Peter's Parish in St. Charles, Missouri, until 1922, when he became pastor of Sacred Heart Parish in Rich Fountain, Missouri.
-Winkelmann was pastor of St. Francis de Sales Parish in St. Louis from 1929 to 1939.
+Winkelmann was ordained to the priesthood in St. Louis by Archbishop John Joseph Glennon for the Archdiocese of St. Louis on June 11, 1907.
+After his ordination, the archdiocese assigned Winkelmann as curate at St. Peter's Parish in St. Charles, Missouri.
+In 1922, he was named pastor of Sacred Heart Parish in Rich Fountain, Missouri.
+Winkelmann served as pastor of St. Francis de Sales Parish in St. Louis from 1929 to 1939.

 Auxiliary Bishop of St. Louis

-On September 13, 1933, Winkelmann was appointed the first auxiliary bishop of the Archdiocese of St. Louis and Titular Bishop of Sita by Pope Pius XI.
-He received his episcopal consecration on November 30, 1933, from Archbishop John J. Glennon, with Bishops Thomas Lillis and Francis Johannes serving as co-consecrators.
+On September 13, 1933, Winkelmann was appointed the first auxiliary bishop of St. Louis and titular bishop of Sita by Pope Pius XI.
+He received his episcopal consecration at Saint Louis Cathedral on November 30, 1933, from Glennon, with Bishops Thomas Lillis and Francis Johannes serving as co-consecrators.